TheGoodlike13/liberty_or_death/README.md

 But the queries I can provide seem like they're for steps *after* that?
 What is up, I say, what is up with that?

-Furthermore, the query used in default filters uses 'objectcategory', which is obviously wrong.
-The [#ldap_search](#ldap_search) **CLEARLY** uses 'objectclass'.
+Furthermore, the query used in default filters uses `objectcategory`, which is obviously wrong.
+The [#ldap_search](#ldap_search) **CLEARLY** uses `objectclass`.
 And if I run the searches myself on the server:

     ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=user
     ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=group